AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

 ## About the prototype

-<p>This is an approach to a roguelike 2D game where you control a ciborg and need to defend yourself against ordes robots enemies.
-This game have a lot of emphasis on fighting.</p>
+<p>This is an approach to a roguelike 2D game where you control a cyborg and need to defend yourself against hordes robots enemies.
+This game has a lot of emphasis on fighting.</p>

 ## The player

  * Movement

 <p>The character can move in every direction, meaning that this is not a platform game and the camera is simulating that it is at the top of the scene, looking down at the player.
 He has the number of 8 scripts associated with him just to make him walk, fight, shoot, use the objects that are in the scene and react to them.
-There are also some scripts who manages how the level works.</p>
+There are also some scripts who manage how the level works.</p>
 <p>He also uses a 2D capsule collider and a 2D rigidbody but, because there isn't gravity, I opted to make him move as a kinematic body type.
-It have a distance joint which I will explain its functionality later and the rest of component are just to make the game more appealing to the player, with the animator and the audio source components.</p>
+It has a distance joint which I will explain its functionality later and the rest of component are just to make the game more appealing to the player, with the animator and the audio source components.</p>
-<p>I also need to mention that the design of the character (and the rest of the game) was made by me in Aseprite, including all of the animation and special effects.
+<p>I also need to mention that the design of the character (and the rest of the game) was made by me in Aseprite, including all the animation and special effects.
 Here we can see part of the code for the character horizontal movement, where I check some conditions just to make him move.</p>

 	float horizontal = Input.GetAxisRaw("Horizontal");
     float vertical = Input.GetAxisRaw("Vertical");